stanford-rc/bookstack/README.md

 This content [has its own page](docs/backups.md).

+# Upgrading the repo

+From time to time, this repository changes.
+When that happens, you should take down the stack before upgrading.

+First, stop the stack by running `docker-compose down`, which will shut down everything.

+Next, you can `git pull --rebase` to update the Docker Compose files.

+After updating, run `git log --patch create-lxc.sh` to see if any changes need to be made to the environment variables.
+Make changes (for example, in `/etc/environment`) as appropriate.

+Run `docker-compose up -d` to bring up the stack.
+Test that Bookstack works as expected!

 # Upgrading the containers

 Remember, before upgrading anything, be sure to have a backup of everything!